12 Days of Christmas 2020 Holiday Gift Guide

 Let’s take a look at Balsam Fir, Silver Fir, and Siberian Fir.

-Silver Fir – intensely pine with a sharpened-edge aroma, it brings fresh and yet bright energy creating the natural feeling of empowerment.
+Silver Fir – intensely pine with a sharpened-edge aroma.
+It brings fresh and bright energy, creating a natural feeling of empowerment.
 It will stabilize uneasy emotional tension, so you don’t have to stress!

-Siberian Fir – light, airy-pine without the sharp edge, with the crisp and powerful aroma, you will expect to feel refreshed and grounded.
-While Fir oils naturally purify indoor spaces and help ward off airborne illnesses perfect for your morning rituals.
+Siberian Fir – light, airy-pine without the sharp edge.
+With its crisp and powerful aroma, you will feel refreshed and grounded.
+Fir oils also help to naturally, purify indoor spaces and ward off airborne illnesses, perfect for your morning rituals.
 Something coffee only wishes it could do!

 “On the third day of Christmas, my true love gave to me: